rebeclem/Meni_fecal/setup.md

    mv $f $samp;
 done
 ```
+Each of your directories should now have 8 files that end with fastq.gz.
 ### Combining all NextSeq sequencing runs into a single fastq file
 ```
 for d in *;